Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Number to String](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/NumberToString.png "[Number to String]")

-This extension is used to map a number attribute to a string attribute.
+This extension is used to map a number to text.
+Both, absolute and decimal number values are allowed in the source attribute.
 The value is mapped unchanged, only the data type of the attribute changes.

 ### Possible data type mappings